-If shell scripts are found, the tuneup functionality of centos-art.sh script reads a comment template from 'trunk/Scripts/Functions/Prepare/Config/shell\topcomment.sed' and applies it to shell scripts found, one by one.
+If shell scripts are found, the tuneup functionality reads a comment template ('trunk/Scripts/Functions/Prepare/Config/shell\topcomment.sed') and applies it to the shell scripts, one by one.
 As result, all shell scripts will end up having the same copyright and license information the comment template does.

-In order for the shell script top comment template to be applied correctly, the shell scripts you write must have the following structure:
+In order for the comment template to be applied correctly, the shell script you write must have the following structure:

-The tuneup functionality of centos-art.sh script replaces all lines between the 'Copyright' line (e.g., line 5) and the first separator line (e.g., line 9), inclusively.
+The comment template replaces all the lines between the 'Copyright' line (e.g., line 5) and the first separator line (e.g., line 9).
 Everything else in the file will remain immutable.